 Another tip is to run your boiler at least once a month, even in summer.
 This way, you keep it efficient.

-Since you throw all kinds of undesirable junk into your garbage disposal, it's only logical it'll need a little care and attention on a regular basis.After use, make sure to always run the machine with cold water for a minute with dish soap inside.
+Since you throw all kinds of junk into your garbage disposal, it's only logical it'll need a little care and attention on a regular basis.After use, make sure to always run the machine with cold water for a minute with dish soap inside.
 Cold water will help solidify any grease so it can be chopped up before hitting the trap.

-As well as this minor periodic maintenance, you'll need to make the effort to properly upkeep the unit.
-An easy way to do this is to toss a lemon or an orange into the the disposal once or twice a month.
+As well as this minor periodic maintenance, you'll need to make an effort to properly upkeep the unit.
+An easy way to do this is to toss a lemon or an orange into the disposal once or twice a month.
 The citric acid from the fruit helps break up any buildups of grease, and, as an added bonus, it smells great.

 If the garbage disposal is giving off a particularly nasty smell, just pour 4 tablespoons of Borax down the drain and leave it to sit for an hour or so before rinsing with hot water.